Alex4386/Typhon/.github/docs/volcano/status.md

 [<  Return to Typhon Docs](/DOCS.md)
 [<< Return to Volcano Docs](./index.md)

-# Volcanic Status: The Pulse of the Earth
+# Volcanic Status

-Just as medical doctors monitor a patient's vital signs, volcanologists closely watch volcanic "vital signs" to assess activity levels.
-From the dormant slumber of Washington's Mount Baker to the near-constant eruptions of Italy's Stromboli, volcanoes exist in a spectrum of states that indicate their internal pressure and potential for eruption.
+Volcanoes exist in a spectrum of activity states that indicate their internal pressure and potential for eruption.

-Typhon faithfully recreates this spectrum of volcanic activity, allowing you to experience the full lifecycle of volcanoes.
+Typhon simulates this spectrum of volcanic activity.

-## The Volcanic Activity Spectrum
+## Volcanic Activity States

-Each vent in Typhon can exist in one of five distinct states, mirroring the monitoring systems used by real volcano observatories worldwide:
+Each vent can exist in one of five distinct states:

 | Extinct | Dormant |  Minor Activity  |  Major Activity  | Erupting |
 |:-------:|:-------:|:----------------:|:----------------:|:--------:|